Before independence from the UK in

 tribes with an equally large number of systems of governance.
 The

-largest such grouping was in Buganda, a sub-kingdom within Uganda
+largest such grouping is in Buganda, a sub kingdom within Uganda

-of Uganda including its present day capital, Kampala, although until the time of independence Entebbe was the capital city.
+of Uganda including its capital, Kampala.
 Kampala was chosen by the

 king of Buganda as his capital as he was a keen hunter and the area